 Reduce bird injury and mortality from in-flight collisions with buildings.

-Develop a three-year building facade monitoring plan to routinely monitor the effectiveness of the building design in preventing bird collisions.
-Include methods to identify and document locations of the building where repeated bird strikes occur, the number of collisions, the date, the approximate time (if known), and features that may be contributing to collisions.
-The plan should also provide a process for corrective action.
-Use the monitoring plan as the baseline for the measures implemented during the performance period.
+Develop a three-year initial monitoring plan to routinely monitor the building and site structures for bird collisions.
+Include methods to identify and document locations where repeated bird strikes occur, the number of collisions, the date, the approximate time (if known), and features that may be contributing to collisions.
+Also include a process and timeline for corrective action.
+The monitoring plan is the baseline for the measures implemented during the performance period.

-Implement the façade monitoring plan for a period of three years.
-If results of the monitoring plan indicate that areas of the building receive multiple collisions, consider implementing temporary and/or permanent retrofits to the building façade.
+Implement the monitoring plan for a period of three years.
+If results of the monitoring plan indicate that areas of the building and/or site structures receive multiple collisions, implement corrective action.

 General Pilot Documentation Requirements

 - Participate in the LEEDuser pilot credit forum

 Credit Specific: EBOM

 - A lighting schedule listing fixtures, nighttime off-time durations for a typical day (for fixtures controlled locally by occupancy sensors, enter durations corresponding to arrival of the earliest work shift and departure of the latest work shift), and manual override capability.
 Alternatively, use Table SSc8-1 Interior Perimeter Lighting Off-Time Hours in the EBOM 2009 SSc8 Light Pollution Reduction form.